 Advisian also believes that the Oil and Gas industry can learn from other adjacent resource intensive industries.
 As part of an environmental, social, health impact assessment for a mining project, Advisian investigated health issues as holistic in nature and not merely illness, or physical sickness.
 The assessment included the WHO, World Bank, ICMM and IFC protocols.
 Social and health determinants were used in the baseline profiling.
 Importantly population health dynamics were assessed by Advisian at the baseline stage and compared against the project effects.
 As a result, health management plans were developed for future monitoring and mitigation.

-In conclusion, Advisian welcomes the publication of the atlas and endorses the aim of promoting greater transparency and collaboration across the Oil & Gas industry.
+In conclusion, Advisian welcomes the publication of the atlas and endorses the aim of promoting greater transparency and collaboration across the Oil and Gas industry.

 - Kai Eberspaecher, Senior Associate, Brisbane